HDRUK/fma-custodian-test-server/README.md

 ```
 POST /api/v1/oauth/token

+Authorise via the OAuth 2.0 client_credentials grant flow to generate an access token, or optionally use a verifiable refresh token to obtain further access tokens.

 Example JSON body:

+// For initial authorisation
 {
     "grant_type": "client_credentials", # only client credentials flow is supported
     "client_id": "<client_id>",
     "client_secret": "<client_secret>"
+}

+OR

+// For subsequent refreshes of access_token using a refresh token
+{
+    "refresh_token": "<refresh_token>"
 }

 # Responses